DeepInsDes/DeepInsDes.github.io/content/works/index.md

 ## CTS Classroom Control Quickstart Guides
-These videos were commissioned by the Director of Classroom Technology Services at CU Denver/Anschutz and were deployed across over 60-, 75- and 200- seat classrooms for use by the Faculty, Staff and Students on both campuses.
-They represent an analyzed need for quick, visually engaging, and user-accessible video job-aids.
+These videos were commissioned by the Director of Classroom Technology Services at CU Denver/Anschutz and were deployed across 60-, 75- and 200- seat classrooms for use by the Faculty, Staff and Students on both campuses.
+They represent an analyzed need for quick, visually engaging, and user-focused video job-aids.
 Voice narration was specifically NOT included as other materials were made available for those with auditory or visual accessibility needs.

 #### 60 Seat
 {{< youtube 72ZZHzcgOo >}}